outbrain/selenium-tools/README.md

 ## Install

 ### maven
-just put it in your pom
+just put it in your pom.xml

 ```xml
   <repositories>